-During the Relevant Period, neither the Company nor anyone acting on the Company's behalf consulted with E&Y regarding (i) the application of accounting principles to a specified transaction, either completed or proposed, or the type of audit opinion that might be rendered on the Company's consolidated financial statements, or (ii) any matters or reportable events as set forth in Items 304(a)(1)(iv) and (v), respectively, of Regulation S-K.
+During the Relevant Period, neither the Company nor anyone acting on the Company's behalf consulted with E&Y regarding (1) the application of accounting principles to a specified transaction, either completed or proposed, or the type of audit opinion that might be rendered on the Company's consolidated financial statements, or (2) any matters or reportable events as set forth in Items 304(a)(1)(iv) and (v), respectively, of Regulation S-K.

-E&Y served as independent public accountants for the Company for the fiscal year ended December 28, 2002.
+E&Y served as independent public accountants for the Company for the fiscal years ended December 28, 2002 and December 27, 2003.
 Representatives of E&Y will be present at the Annual Meeting of Shareholders and available to respond to appropriate questions.
 The E&Y representatives will have the opportunity to make a statement if they so desire.